Religion and Worldviews Yearly Overview

 Four sections in paper one, include a rich knowledge of Christian beliefs and Chistian Practices.
 The two thematic units, Matters of Life and Death and Marriage and the Family, require students to examine ethical issues from Christian and non-religious perspectives to understand the ways and reasons people with different worldviews respond to these questions.

-Paper 2: Religion (Buddhism) and Philosophy.
+Paper 2: Religion (Islam), Peace and Conflict

-Please click on the below links to view our KS4 Curriculum Overviews for 2022/23:
+Please click on the below links to view our KS4 Curriculum Overviews for 2024/25: